Racing: Explosive fire calls off greyhound meeting in South Auckland

 With the meeting operating under level 3 restrictions there were no members of the public on course, only those essential to the running of the meeting after greyhound racing last Tuesday became the first live sport to return after lockdown in New Zealand.

-"We have no idea what caused it," says AGRC chief executive Robert Death.
+"We have no idea what caused it," AGRC chief executive Robert Death said.

 "We keep no fuel in that shed so it is a mystery to us but the most important thing is nobody was hurt.